jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 Instead, we should criticize those who *deploy* models in a way that does not adequately handle societal biases (or those who enable them).[^4]
 There are already many examples of vision models which are worthy targets for this criticism: in the past few years, we have seen people deploy biased vision models which claim to detect criminality, sexuality, and more.
 It's important that we make sure that those who would deploy biased language models are aware that they cannot do so without consequences.
-But let's not jump the gun.
+But let's not jump the gun and criticize people for merely studying the models.

 #### Bottom Line